innfocus/nft-swap-pay-docs/source/includes/_members.md

 }
 ```

-This endpoint will help you register a user on SWAPAY system.
+This endpoint will help you update user profile on SWAPAY system.

 ### HTTP Request